Kong/docs.konghq.com/app/deck/1.8.x/guides/best-practices.md

   keys of your certificates and credentials of consumers in plaintext.
 Please be careful in how and where you store this file to avoid any security breaches.
-  You should always store these in an encrypted form and provide a plaintext version of it on a need-only basis.
+  You should always store the sensitive information in an encrypted form and provide a plaintext version of it on a need-only basis.
 - If you have many consumers in your database, do not export or manage them using decK.
-Declarative configuration is for- Configuration, it is not meant for the end-user data that can easily grow into hundreds of thousands or millions.
+Declarative configuration is only for configuration.
+  It is not meant for the end-user data which can easily grow into hundreds of thousands or millions.
 - Always run a `deck diff` command before running a `deck sync` to ensure that the change works properly.
 - Adopt a [CI-driven configuration](/deck/{{page.kong_version}}/guides/ci-driven-configuration) practice.